KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 *Helpful Resources:*
 * [Matrix Setup For Tiled Rendering](https://stackoverflow.com/questions/28155749/opengl-matrix-setup-for-tiled-rendering)

+During rendering, even though the rasterizer hardware is being used we are going to have to disable the normal render target so that we can manually write the depth to the texture.
+This has the unfortunate side effect of disabling the possibility of early z fragment discard.
+Instead we need to bind the physical backing texture (created as 32-bit float) as a 32-bit unsigned integer image which should be one of the compatible image format conversions.
+This will allow us to convert float depth values to unsigned int using `floatBitsToUint` and then write to the texture with `imageAtomicMin` (GLSL).

-To do this we first have to augment each cascade's ViewProjection matrix to only encompass the screen bounds computed in **step 4**.
+Next we can augment each cascade's ViewProjection matrix to only encompass the screen bounds computed in **step 4**.
 This will enable us to render the part that changed and skip what didn't much more effectively which matches up with the description of a clip map given above.
 To do this the matrix can be split into tiles and fractionally translated so that we can set the viewport size to be exactly the **step 4** bounds.

 If we have a page table that is 64x64, this means we also have 64x64 screen tiles.
 NDC space goes from **[-1, 1]** meaning it is 2 units wide, high and deep.
 This means each tile is 2/64 = 1/32 units in size.
 What we can do is sum up the number of tiles we want to render in the X and Y directions and merge them into larger groups.
 Here is some pseudocode that will do that: